Axway/docker-eventrouter/helm/event-router/README.md

 `affinity` | Affinity rules between each pods | `{}`
 `eventrouter.maxIncomingConenctions` | The maximum number of source applications that can simultaneously connect to the Event Router. | `1000`
 `eventrouter.messageSize` | The maximum length of a message. | `10000`
-`eventrouter.maxNumberMessages` | The maximum number of messages that the overflow and batch files can store. | `10000` `eventrouter.relay` | Whether or not the Sentinel Event Router is a relay between another Sentinel Event Router and the final destination. | `false`
+`eventrouter.relay` | Whether or not the Sentinel Event Router is a relay between another Sentinel Event Router and the final destination. | `false`
 `eventrouter.logLevel` | The Logging Level of the DISP entity.
 From 0 to 4. | `0`
 `eventrouter.ssl.enabled` | Enables TCP/IP port with security profile. | `false`